Purchase Review Process

-Due to the technical and often complex nature of technology-related Request for Proposals (RFP) and/or contracts, the College of William & Mary's Information Technology and Procurement departments have developed a specific acquisition process for those procurements.
+Due to the technical and often complex nature of technology-related purchases, the College of William & Mary's Information Technology and Procurement departments have developed a specific acquisition process for those procurements.
 This process will ensure that the College community receives the best possible solution to their technology needs in an efficient manner at the best possible value.

-All technology-related procurements share a common set of parameters that must be addressed before going forward with an RFP or contract:
+All technology-related procurements share a common set of parameters that must be addressed before going forward with a purchase:

 - Is there a solution within our current system?